dinki/View-Assist/wiki/docs/wishlist.md

 * Timers TIMERS Timers!!! * WoRkInG!!
 Won't be long!
 * Sound machine for sleep/noise cancelling * Won't be long
 * Alert me when packages are delivered
-* Locate one of my family members * in beta testing
 * Tell me if it will rain today or tomorrow *
 * Drop in to another satellite device(s) and have a conversation like an intercom
 * Announce when washer/dryer are done, alarm is set, etc *